devklick/evardoc/README.md

 # example: something
 SOME_STRING=
 ```
+**NOTES**:
+- This has been through the formatter, so the order of doc keys, the white space etc are all consistent.
+- Multi-line comments are supported for `description` only

 # Formatting your environment file
 Currently the best way to do this is by checking out the repository and running the following